 Master of Social Work

-UND's MSW curriculum prepares students to practice competently in a variety of settings and across practice levels.
+UND's MSW curriculum prepares students to practice competently across a variety of settings and at multiple practice levels.

 Program Options

-The MSW program at UND offers students two tracks, Generalist & Advanced Generalist.
+The MSW program at UND offers students three tracks.

 REQUIREMENTS & APPLICATION INFORMATION

-This program is for those with a degree in a discipline other than social work OR those who have graduated from a non-Council on Social Work Education (CSWE) accredited institution.
+This program is for those with a degree in a discipline other than social work OR those who have graduated from a non-Council on Social Work Education (CSWE) accredited program or a Canadian Association for Social Work Education (CASWE-ACFTS)–accredited program.

 Application Period